martijnbolt/tau/README.md

 ## 3 step process
 **1) Add URL's to resources** in the relevant category (or in [unsorted](#unsorted)) under [sources](#sources) below.
 After reading, **2a) Remove and archive** irrelevant content (move URL from sources to the [archive](#archive), with a comment why), or **2b) Summarize/explain** relevant content in a comprehensible manner in [content](#content).
 If the resource contains additional useful content afterwards, please **3a) add a comment** alongside the URL. **3b) Remove and archive** the URL - again preferably with a comment - once all *relevant* content is documented and properly attributed.
 ## Join us
-You're welcome to discuss, join or help along.
+You're welcome to join, discuss or help along.
 Our 1000+ community can be found [here](https://t.me/tauchain).

 # Content
 ## Abstract